khateeboveskey/balqis-association/README.md

 ## Installation

 1. Run `npm install` to install all dependencies.
-2. Run `npm run build` to build the website and watch for changes.
+2. Run `npm run dev` to watch the website for changes.
 3. Go live with Live Server.